 For my Czech-speaking friends, here is an interesting 25-minute documentary that is a must-watch.
 We just adore him and his story!

 Enjoy, and make sure to leave your comments below!

 UPDATED FACTS April 10, 2022:

-Recently speaking to my father, he said we went every year.
+Recently, speaking to my father, he said we went every year.
 These photos are from 1966 and 1967.
 We also alternated between the river Střela and the river Lužnice.
-In 1968, my parents took us once again camping and on the second day, someone had arrived in the camp and announced that the Russian tanks had rolled into Prague, so we left abruptly and returned home.
+In 1968, my parents took us camping once again, and on the second day, someone arrived at the camp and announced that the Russian tanks had rolled into Prague, so we left abruptly and returned home.

-(*Traiskirchen is home of the largest refugee camp in Austria and one of the largest of these camps in the EU.
-The refugee camp is based in the center of Traiskirchen on the area of the former Imperial Artillery Cadet School which was built in 1900.
+(*Traiskirchen is home to the largest refugee camp in Austria and one of the largest of these camps in the EU.
+The refugee camp is based in the center of Traiskirchen in the area of the former Imperial Artillery Cadet School, which was built in 1900.
 Learn more here.)